Dreamworker has a lifetime of successful business, relationship, career and financial experiences she enjoys sharing with her readers.

 How servers deal with diners is one of the main things that helps them to get larger tips.

 A smile and a pleasant, welcoming attitude can go a long way towards achieving this goal.
+These can be just as important as getting the food right and getting it to the table as quickly as possible.

 Doing everything possible to provide the best level of care to anybody who dines at one of your tables is one of the best ways to get bigger tips.